Starship (band): 1988–1992: Love Among the Cannibals and inactivity

 With Thomas the sole lead singer, the revamped lineup recorded Love Among the Cannibals from 1988 to 1989, and it was released in August 1989.
 The song "It's Not Enough" peaked at number 12 on the Billboard Hot 100 chart.
 "Wild Again" (which reached No. 73 on the Billboard singles chart) was also used in the film Cocktail.
 The band went on another tour to support the album; recruiting backing singers Christina Marie Saxton and Melisa Kary to fill the gap left by Slick's departure.
 On September 24, 1989, while the band was in Scranton, Pennsylvania for a show, Baldwin and Thomas got into a violent altercation during which Thomas was seriously injured and required facial surgery, and three titanium plates implanted in his skull.
 Baldwin resigned from the band immediately afterward; he would later join the revived Jefferson Starship in 2008.
 The remainder of the tour was postponed until Thomas had recovered and was able to tour again.

 After Thomas was well enough to tour, the band continued to tour in support of Cannibals.
 Kenny Stavropoulos was recruited to be the band's new drummer.
-After the Cannibals tour wound up in 1990, Chaquico, the last remaining original Jefferson Starship member, handed in his notice.
+After the Cannibals tour wound up in 1990, Chaquico, the last remaining member of the original Jefferson Starship, handed in his notice.
 Thomas attributes the comparative lack of commercial success of the last album to the interruption of the tour, among other factors.
 Cannibals remains his personal favorite Starship album.
 Brett Bloomfield, Mark Morgan, and Kenny Stavropoulos also departed the group in 1990.
 Peter Wolf was added as a member on keyboards at this time.
 The band recorded new music with Thomas and Wolf supplemented by studio musicians from late 1990 through early 1991.
 In May 1991, RCA assembled a compilation album, Greatest Hits (Ten Years and Change 1979–1991).
 The collection also included two new tracks, "Don't Lose Any Sleep" with Thomas and Chaquico (recorded before Chaquico had left) and "Good Heart" (#81) with Thomas, Wolf, and session musicians.
 A third track originally recorded during this time period, "Keys to the City", was released in October 2012 on the album Playlist: The Very Best of Starship.
 Shortly after the release of the 1991 greatest hits album, manager Bill Thompson decided to fire the group and told RCA that the band was done making records.
 The band was let go by RCA, and Starship became inactive.